PROJECT TITLE: Workshop-based scoping study for developing an early warning system for Harmful Algal Blooms (HABs) in the Arabian Gulf

 Introduction to the workshop

-A virtual workshop is planned for February 2022 to explore existing knowledge and data on Harmful Algal Blooms (HAB) and impacts on fisheries and finfish aquaculture in the Arabian Gulf.
+A virtual workshop is planned for February 22-23 2022 (12:00-15:00 UK time) to explore existing knowledge and data on Harmful Algal Blooms (HAB) and impacts on fisheries and finfish aquaculture in the Arabian Gulf.
 The workshop is being sponsored by the UK and Kuwait Governments and is endorsed by GlobalHAB.
+The theme of first day is understanding the susceptibility of the Arabian Gulf and adjoining sea areas to harmful algal blooms (HABs) and impacts on fish health and food safety, and the second day would focus on developing early warning systems (EWS) for HABs for mitigating impacts on fisheries and aquaculture.

 1) Berdikeeva S. (2019).
 The Rise of Fish Farming in Over-Fished Gulf Nations.
 Inside Arabia 27 October 2019. https://insidearabia.com/the-rise-of-fish-farming-in-over-fished-gulf-nations/